549626114/botpress/README.md

 ## Support the project ⭐

-If you feel awesome and want to support us in a small way, please consider starring and sharing the repo!
-This helps us get visability and allow the community to grow. 🙏
+Please consider starring and sharing the repo!
+This helps get visability and allow the community to grow. 🙏

 <img alt="Botpress" width="250" src=".github/assets/star_us.gif">

 ## Binaries

-You can download the binaries [here](https://s3.amazonaws.com/botpress-binaries/index.html).
+The binaries can be downloaded [here](https://s3.amazonaws.com/botpress-binaries/index.html).

 ## What's New in Botpress Server

 Botpress is on a mission to make useful bots ubiquitous by providing developers with cutting-edge tools to build & manage chatbots.
-We believe that in order to create great bots, significant time should be spent on user experience, **not** on the surrounding (and generic) features.
+WIn order to create great bots, significant time should be spent on user experience, **not** on the surrounding (and generic) features.

 <p align="right">
   <img alt="Multi-bots" height="450" src=".github/assets/multi-bots.jpg">